mui/material-ui/docs/pages/blog/material-ui-v6-is-out.md

 </codeblock>

-### Toggle between modes
+### Manually toggle between modes

-To manually toggle between modes, you can specify a custom value:
+If you want to manually toggle between modes, you can use the `colorSchemeSelector` option with `class` or `data` selector.

 <codeblock>